 - Women who work reduced hours or part time are often not eligible to contribute to a retirement plan.

-- Earn 76 cents for every dollar earned by male workers*
+- On average, women earn about 80 cents for every dollar earned by men.2

 Women earn and save less

 Women, who leave the workforce for periods of time to raise their children or care for an aging parent, may find that their retirement savings are impacted.
 They have spent less time in the workforce and their earnings lag behind their male co-workers who stayed in the workforce continually.
 The result is that women may end up contributing less to their retirement plans and earning lower benefits from Social Security.3

 According to the Insured Retirement Institute, it has translated into a 25 to 30% shortfall for women’s retirement savings compared to men’s savings.1

 Taking charge of your retirement

 These issues are difficult, but not impossible to overcome.